-- To what extent does the longevity characteristics of the pension scheme reflect the characteristics of the population of England and Wales?
+- 1. To what extent does the longevity characteristics of the pension scheme reflect the characteristics of the population of Scotland?
 The current rate of improvement in our scheme is higher than for the population, we can adjust the starting point of the projections to reflect this (by applying an initial addition to improvements via the 'A parameter').
 Evidence from Club Vita suggests that an A parameter of 0.25% is appropriate for LGPS funds. - 2.
 What is our view on the likely long-term rate of longevity improvements?
 Since the 1950s, the average rate of longevity improvements has been around 1.5% per annum (for males and females), which would suggest a suitable long-term rate of 1.5% per annum (although improvement rates have been lower than this in recent years).
-This is a slight increase compared to the assumed long-term rate of 1.25% at the 2019 valuation which, on its own, will lead to a slight increase in life expectancies at the 2022 valuation.

-3. Do we wish to take advance credit for the potential impact of Covid-19 on future longevity improvements?

-It is clear that Covid-19 has had a significant impact on death rates in 2020 and 2021 (albeit, we expect this to lead a negligible impact on liabilities at the 2022 valuation).
+This is consistent with the long-term rate adopted at the 2020 valuation. - 3.
+Do we wish to take advance credit for the potential impact of Covid-19 on future longevity improvements?
+It is clear that Covid-19 has had a significant impact on death rates in 2020 and 2021 (albeit, we expect this to lead a negligible impact on liabilities at the 2023 valuation).
 The potential impact of the pandemic on future death rates is very uncertain and a wide range of views exist from "the social and economic effects of the pandemic will be felt for years to come and will create a drag on future longevity improvements" to "we will recover quickly from the pandemic and the learnings we take from this can be used to drive future longevity improvements".
 The true path will likely lie between these extremes, but it is too early to say.
 The CMI model allows actuaries to take advance credit for a possible drag on future longevity by placing weight on the 2020 and 2021 death data (by adjusting the 'W parameter').
 We believe that more evidence is required before we can understand the impact of the pandemic on future longevity and therefore, that it is too early to make allowance for this when setting valuation assumptions.